tapdata/idaas/README.md

 The name "Incremental" is inspired Delta Lake.
 However, unlike the data lake or data warehouses, which typically loads the data  in batch mode, data in iDaaS is incrementally inserted/updated/deleted on a row by row level, mirroring the changes in source systems as those changes occur.
 The freshness of data, and the correctness of the data guaranteed by the industry first **Incremental Engine**, enables users to build mission critical operational applications, including web, mobile and backend applications.

+## How It Works

+iDaaS can be used in two main scenarios:
+- As a centralized data platform, similar to a data lake
+- As a real time data integration platform, similar to a modern ELT+L tool.

+Typical workflow when used  as a **Data Integration Platform**:

+- Configure source connection, enable CDC in source database
+- Configure target connection
+- Create pipelines to replicate data from source to target
+- Add stateless or stateful transformation processors in the pipeline when needed
+- Run the data pipeline

+Typical workflow when used  as a **Enterprise Data Platform**:

+- Confirm data requirements from business users
+- Plan & Design the data architecture in DaaS Store, including Data Models and Data API
+- Configure source connection, enable CDC in source database
+- Create models in DaaS(iModel), configure model's backing source table, and activate the model
+- Create & Publish APIs backed by the iModel
+- Start consuming data from the API

 ## Use Cases

 When and Where iDaaS can be used?